 - Cook meat, onion and garlic in a large skillet until onion is translucent.

-- Add tomatoes, paste, sauce, water, sugar, basil, fennel seeds, Italian seasoning, salt, pepper and parsley.
+- Add tomatoes, paste, sauce, sugar, basil, fennel seeds, Italian seasoning, salt, pepper and parsley.

 - Put the noodles in a large pan and cover with hot water for 30 minutes.

-- In a bowl, mix nutmeg, ricotta and egg.
+- In a bowl, mix nutmeg, ricotta and egg yolk.

-- Spread 1/2 a cup of the simmered sauce in the bottom od a lasagna pan.
+- Spread 1/2 a cup of the simmered sauce in the bottom on a lasagna pan.

 - Cover with 4 wet but drained noodles.